MarkNahabedian/MapMyStuff/furnashings/README.md

-The JSON files in this directory list and describe the tools, machinery and furnashings of MIT's Hobby Shop.
+The JSON files in this directory list and describe the tools, machinery and furnishings of MIT's Hobby Shop.
 Below we use "item" as a generic term for any of these.

 Each JSON object describes one such item.
 Each has a number of JSON